Agnes’s Hail Mary – The Devil’s Bath (2024)

 Wait a second.
 What happened to Elvira?
 In short, she went crazy when the prince chose Agnes instead of her.
 All the pain and suffering she endured during those few past months were for naught.
 She was not the same person she was before; now she was mean, unpleasant, entitled, bitter, angry, and, the worst part, ugly on the inside.
 And ugly on the outside, too, thanks to her mental breakdown making her cut her own foot, falling down a flight of stairs and breaking her nose, chipping her teeth, losing the lashes and the wig.
 And do not forget the nasty tapeworm; when she finally and violently threw it up, it took all the light out of her eyes.
 Poor girl.
 She looked like a wretched old hag, like the hunchback of Notre Dame.
 Sad.
 This was her deformed and disabled final form – what a waste of a happy girl!

-So yes, the moral of the story was to stay true to yourself (like Agnes) to have a chance at happiness, and to work with what you already have (looking at you, original Elvira) because it is yours and yours only.
+So yes, the moral of the story was to stay true to yourself (like Agnes) in order to have a chance at happiness, and to work with what you already have (looking at you, original Elvira) because it is yours and yours only.
 Clear and to the point.
 Goodbye.

 In Love and Fear,